 The other day I was searching for Vim editor cheatsheets on the web.
 A quick google search brought me so many links to download the cheatsheets.
 While going through the links one by one, a particular URL caught my attention.
 I Followed the link to find out what it is.
 Oh dear!
 It was a quite good tool.
 Say hello to Zeal, an offline documentation browser for software developers.

 Zeal is inspired by Dash, a commercial application developed specially for Mac OS.
 Zeal provides documentation sets (shortly docsets) for the plenty of different programming languages and software.
 You can read them all in offline.
 Yes, you read that right!
-You don’t need to google or refer the official documentation page.
-Just download the documentation set of your desired software, Zeal will take care of everything.
+You don't need to google or refer the official documentation page.
+Just download the documentation set of your desired software, and start reading it without Internet connection.

 As of writing this guide, there are 192 useful docsets as given below.